microsoft/community-content/SeasonOfAI-S2-Copilots/client-server-app-vs-copilot.md

 # Creating an client-server application with GitHub Copilot, .NET and Visual Studio

-These instructions are designed for community leaders and presenters who wish to pick up this session on **GitHub Copilot Adventures**, and present it at community events.
-Below, you’ll find all the necessary assets and relevant instructions for each stage of the presentation.
+These instructions are designed for community leaders and presenters who wish to pick up this session, and present it at community events.
+Below, you'll find all the necessary assets and relevant instructions for each stage of the presentation.

 ## Session Details